 Electrical permits are required for all electrical wiring.
 Applicants may use our Permit Application or the State Request for Electrical Inspection form.
-Please refer to fee schedules below.
+Please refer to fee schedules found on this page.
 Permits can be issued over the counter or by mail when accompanied by a check for payment of the permit fee.
 Permit fees are dependent on the work being done.

 Generally, Minnesota law requires all electrical work to be performed by licensed, bonded and insured electrical contractors and their employees.
-Homeowners, within certain limits, may perform electrical work on premises the person owns AND occupies as a residence, or owns and will occupy as a residence, upon completion of construction.
-Minnesota Statutes 326B.31, subd.22
+Homeowners, within certain limits, may perform electrical work on premises the person owns and occupies as a residence, or owns and will occupy as a residence, upon completion of construction per Minnesota Statutes 326B.31, subdivision 22.

-NOTE: 04 NEC 210.12 – Arc-fault interrupters (breakers) are required for new circuits.
-The arc-fault breakers must protect the outlets, lights, switches, smoke/c.o. detectors, bath fans, electric heat, and all other devices on new circuits.
+Arc-fault interrupters (breakers) are required for new circuits.
+The arc-fault breakers must protect the:

-NEC 334.80 When bored holes in framing containing cables are sealed (for fire/draft or air intrusion purposes) the maximum number of conductors in a single hole cannot exceed six (6) excluding grounding conductors.
-(A two wire cable with ground equals two (2) conductors; A three wire cable with ground equals three (3) conductors for the purpose of this requirement).
+When bored holes in framing containing cables are sealed (for fire/draft or air intrusion purposes) the maximum number of conductors in a single hole cannot exceed six excluding grounding conductors.
+(A two wire cable with ground equals two conductors; A three wire cable with ground equals three conductors for the purpose of this requirement).